 - When you stop Codewind, its applications also stop.

 - To disable a project, navigate to the Project Overview page and click the Disable project button to stop the application and containers to save system resources.

 The build status shows the current stage of your application in the build lifecycle.

 - Note: Appsody projects do not display build status.

 - When you create or import your application, the state is Unknown.

-- The default maximum number of builds that can be run concurrently is three.
+- The project is then subsequently put in a build queue.
+When a project is in the build queue, its build state is Queued.
+The default maximum number of builds that can be run concurrently is three.

-- If your build fails, view the build logs.
-The build logs can be opened from the project’s context menu.
+- If your build fails, inspect the build logs.
+Open the build logs from the project’s context menu.
 In the build logs, you can view error messages that describe the type and cause of failure.

 Check the Application and Build Statuses section on the Troubleshooting page.